Proposition 47, also known as the Safe Neighborhoods and Schools Act, was approved by California voters on November 4, 2014.

 Prop 47's primary impact on California criminal law is the reclassification of some theft and drug offenses from felonies or wobblers to misdemeanors.

 A 'wobbler' is a California offense that can be charged as either a misdemeanor or a felony at the prosecutor's discretion.
-The decision usually hinges on the specific circumstances of the case and the defendant's criminal history.
+The decision typically depends on the specific circumstances of the case and the defendant's prior criminal record.
 However, Proposition 47 has limited the prosecutor's ability to charge certain offenses as felonies, leading to them being charged as misdemeanors.

-The Reclassification process associated with Prop 47 is designed to be fair and just.
-It is for individuals who are no longer in custody or on probation or parole.
+The Reclassification process associated with Prop 47 is designed to be fair and just, providing reassurance to individuals who are no longer in custody, on probation, or parole.
 You can apply to have an old felony conviction changed from a felony to a misdemeanor on your record if the conviction occurred in a California court.

-Applicants should work with legal counsel to assist with the reclassification process.
-The process of resentencing under Prop 47 is for people who are serving a sentence for any of the Prop 47 eligible offenses.
+Applicants should work with legal counsel to assist with the reclassification process, ensuring they feel supported and guided.
+The process of resentencing under Proposition 47 is for individuals serving a sentence for any of the Proposition 47 eligible offenses.
 This includes serving a sentence in jail or prison, being on parole, probation, post-release community supervision, or mandatory supervision.

 Related Content: